 First: Find the base price of common pricing strategies in your industry

-If you’re not sure how much to charge for your product, it’s best to do some research on what prevailing prices are in the industry.
+If you’re not sure how much to charge for your product, it’s best to research what prevailing prices are in the industry.

-If there is no information available online or if this doesn’t work, try looking at other products that offer a similar set of benefits and see what they cost.
-It may also be worth checking out competitors’ pricing strategies before setting yours as well!
+If there is no information available online or if this doesn’t work, try looking at other products that offer similar benefits and see what they cost.
+It may also be worth checking out competitors’ pricing strategies before setting yours!